Sang-lang/Quasarr/README.md

 - Existing settings in JDownloader
 - Existing tools from the *arr ecosystem that integrate directly with Radarr/Sonarr

-If you want to edit the hostname selection after the initial setup, you can do so by editing or deleting `Quasarr.ini`.

 # Roadmap

 - Assume there are zero known